IsiRoca/Twitter-Search/README.md

 ```

 ### Get Twitter App Data ###
-First step, Get a "API consumer key" and "API OAuth Access Token" from Twitter.
+First step, get a "API consumer key" and "API OAuth Access Token" from Twitter.
 Sign in to the [Apps.Twitter.com](https://apps.twitter.com) page and register an application.

 ### Config your Data ###